Lilla-Kavecsanszki/downwarddog/README.md

 # Frameworks, Libraries, Programs & Technologies Used

+- [Balsamiq](https://balsamiq.com/) was used to create the Wireframes
 - [Lucid](https://lucid.app/documents#/documents?folder_id=recent) was used to create the ER Diagrams
 - [ColorKit](https://colorkit.co/) was used to create the colour palette.
 - Github was used as the repository for the projects code after being pushed from Git